Background pattern

 If you are allergic (hypersensitive) to zinc or any of the other components of Wilzin.

-Because it takes time to take effect, Wilzin is usually not recommended for the initial treatment of patients with signs and symptoms of Wilson's disease.
+Because it takes time to take effect, Wilzin is not usually recommended for the initial treatment of patients with signs and symptoms of Wilson's disease.

-Inform your doctor or pharmacist if you are using or have recently used other medications, including those purchased without a prescription.
+Tell your doctor or pharmacist if you are using or have recently used other medicines, including those obtained without a prescription.

 Consult your doctor before taking any other medication that may reduce the effectiveness of Wilzin, such as iron, calcium supplements, tetracyclines (antibiotics), or phosphorus.
 On the other hand, the effectiveness of some medications, such as iron, tetracyclines, fluoroquinolones (antibiotics), may be reduced by Wilzin.

-Taking Wilzin with food and beverages:
+Taking Wilzin with food and drinks

-Driving and operating machinery:
+Driving and using machines:

-No studies have been conducted on the ability to drive and operate machinery.
+No studies have been conducted on the ability to drive and use machines.

 .